Leading the Way: Women’s Brain Health Initiatives

 These include raising awareness about the disproportionate impact of Alzheimer’s on women, promoting a better understanding of brain health based on sex differences, encouraging women to prioritise their brain health, highlighting the link between heart health and brain health in women, and increasing awareness about Alzheimer’s disease among women.

-By using specific measures like reach or engagement levels, changes in behaviour patterns or attitudes, these campaigns help to shape a healthier narrative around women’s cognitive wellness.
+By using specific measures like reach or engagement levels, changes in patterns or attitudes, these campaigns help to shape a healthier narrative around women’s cognitive wellness.

 This can lead to further discussions about advocating for policy changes that reflect this important concern.